dwisatriow/dwisatriow.github.io/README.md

 - [Browsersync](https://browsersync.io/)

 ## Get Started
-- `gulp watch` - run the app in the development mode
+- `npm run dev` - run the app in the development mode

 If you have any suggestions, feedback or comments, feel free to open a new issue in this repository.\
 Thanks for visiting!